 The video features the “channel” technique to teach backing up.
 You build a little channel out of furniture or household items, get your dog to go to the front of it by throwing a treat up there, then capture (click/treat) their backing up when they back out.
 This is only a good technique if your dog doesn’t mind small spaces.
 (Wait until you see my little demo dog!
 Kaci the rat terrier is fearless and very “in the game.”)

 I made the video because almost all the “How To Teach Your Dog To Back Up” videos on YouTube feature some kind of body pressure.
-Leaning over the dog, stepping into their space, even waving a hand in their face or dragging them backwards.
-This is using an aversive/avoidance technique, and generally employs negative reinforcement.
+Leaning over the dog, stepping into their space, even waving a hand in their face or dragging them backward.
+This is using an aversive/avoidance technique and generally employs negative reinforcement.
 I avoid using it.

 That’s not some kind of theoretical objection on my part.
 If you want to see an example of the effects of using body pressure vs positive reinforcement, I have a video that demos it with my own dogs: Negative vs Positive Reinforcement.
 It will be very clear why I avoid body pressure as a training technique.
 Some dogs are more sensitive than others of course, but if they move away it is aversive by definition.